 Andrea Kiliany Thatcher is a book publicist at Smith Publicity, an independently published author, and a bookseller.
 She has seen firsthand that a lot of authors either think that someone is going to throw them a book party, like their publisher—very unlikely unless you’re in the top 10% of authors at the top 5 publishers, and even then it’s not a given—or, that a book party would be too expensive to host on their own.

-“Just like you can’t always just wait for inspiration to strike when writing your book, you can’t just wait for book marketing and events to happen,” says Thatcher, who took it on herself to plan a few launch parties for her fashion book, Atelier to Runway.
+“Just like you can’t always just wait for inspiration to strike when writing your book, you can’t just wait for book marketing and events to happen,” says Thatcher, who planned a few launch parties for her fashion book, Atelier to Runway.

 “If you want to have a book launch party, you need to make it happen.
 You can often do it for very cheap while making or strengthening valuable connections.”